richderem/LinCircuit-equation-solver/README.md

 Remember to write the equations in a way that the parser can understand correctly: <img src="https://latex.codecogs.com/svg.image?R_1\cdot(I_1&plus;2)" title="R_1\cdot(I_1+2)" />.
 (This is a bug.
 If you want to fix it feel free.)

 Also, remember to use the \cdot symbol instead of the \bullet symbol.
 The wrong one is a square the correct a circle.
+If you look closely you can see the difference.
+If not take a magnifying lens and try again.

 ![Word Equations](readme_assets/word-latex.png)